Individual Awards | Organizational Awards | Scholarships

 To be eligible for the National Certification Champion Award, a facility or organization must:

-- Currently employ BCEN-certified emergency, transport and/or trauma nurses
+- Currently employ BCEN-certified emergency, trauma, transport and/or burn nurses

-- Be actively engaged in supporting their nurses in obtaining and maintaining one or more of BCEN’s certifications
+- Be actively engaged in supporting their nurses in obtaining and maintaining one or more of BCEN’s specialty certifications, with data provided to demonstrate growth in the number of specialty certified nurses, plus practices and policies showing the facility’s or organization’s commitment to supporting specialty certification.

 - Serve as a model for advancing board certification for the nursing profession